ful1e5/Bibata_Cursor/README.md

 ### xcursorgen

 ###### How To Build
-In The ['src'](https://github.com/KaizIqbal/Bibata_Cursor/tree/master/src) Directory you see all the Source File.It Also Contain Oe Directory Called ['svgs'](https://github.com/KaizIqbal/Bibata_Cursor/tree/master/src/Bibata/svgs)
+In The ['src'](https://github.com/KaizIqbal/Bibata_Cursor/tree/master/src) Directory you see all the Source File.It Also Contain Oe Directory Called ['svgs'](https://github.com/KaizIqbal/Bibata_Cursor/tree/master/src/Bibata/svgs) That Contain All .svg File
-The Changes Is Done In svgs and config File what you want.

 ###### After Buil The Icons Using Following Commands